 It’s normal for our appetite to feel off when we’re under the weather, and while I’m all for listening to your body, I don't recommend that my clients skip meals entirely, even if they're not feeling that hungry.
 Giving your body fuel to work with is helpful for fighting off potential invaders.
 In general, I encourage a meal that provides a stabilizing balance of protein, fat, and carbs.
 That doesn’t mean you have to force it, but make sure you’re covering your bases.
 Incorporating certain foods may also be helpful.

 Another must: probiotic-rich fermented foods like yogurt, kefir, sauerkraut, and miso.
-These have been studied2 for their potential to benefit immune system function by populating the gut with these beneficial bacteria and make a great addition to a meal or snack.
+These have been studied2 for their potential to benefit immune system function3 by populating the gut with these beneficial bacteria and make a great addition to a meal or snack.

 When you’re freaking out about a cold coming on, try this easy, delicious recipe for dinner.
 If turning on the oven is too overwhelming, don’t sweat it—you can just add the chickpeas and spices in with the kale as it’s cooking.
 Enjoy and feel better!